amirmasoudabdol/Bilbo/docs/studies/selection-variation.md

 - `["sig", "effect > 0", "min(pvalue)"]`
 - `["sig", "effect > 0", "max(pvalue)"]`

-As we discussed, `initial_selection_policies` is a [Policy Chain Set](/decision-strategies.md#policy-chain-set), meaning that it can be followed by alternatives in the case of Researcher not being able to find an outcome with the given criteria.
+As we discussed, `initial_selection_policies` is a [Policy Chain Set](/decision-strategies.md#policy-chain-set), meaning that it can be followed by alternatives in the case of the Researcher not being able to find an outcome with the given criteria.
 We follow each selection with two *Policy Chain*, `["effect > 0", "min(pvalue)"], ["effect < 0", "max(pvalue)"]`.
 In this configuration, our Researcher priotrizes each set after failing to satisfy the previous set.
 Due to the fact that the first policy chain is the only policy chain emphesizing on significant, the aggregate outcome of the simulation can be used to measure the *Probablity Of Finding Significant* results, a.k.a, *Proportion Of Significant* results.

 !!! decisionstrategy "Configuration: Initial Selection Policy"
 	```json